damo-cv/TransFGU/README.md

 ## Citation
 If you find our work useful in your research, please consider citing:

-    @article{yin2021transfgu,
+    @inproceedings{yin2021transfgu,
-      title={TransFGU: A Top-down Approach to Fine-Grained Unsupervised Semantic Segmentation}, author={Zhaoyun, Yin and Pichao, Wang and Fan, Wang and Xianzhe, Xu and Hanling, Zhang and Hao, Li and Rong, Jin}, journal={arXiv preprint arXiv:2112.01515},
+      title			=	{TransFGU: A Top-down Approach to Fine-Grained Unsupervised Semantic Segmentation}, author		=	{Zhaoyun, Yin and Pichao, Wang and Fan, Wang and Xianzhe, Xu and Hanling, Zhang and Hao, Li and Rong, Jin}, booktitle		=	{European Conference on Computer Vision}, pages			=	{73--89},
-      year={2021}
+	  year			=	{2022},
+	  organization	=	{Springer}
     }

 ## LICENSE